 And we also agreed to work together on the reform of the WTA.

-This, of course, is uh on the understanding that uh as long as we are negotiating, unless one party would stop the negotiations, we hold off further tariffs.
+This, of course, is on the understanding that as long as we are negotiating, unless one party would stop the negotiations, we hold off further tariffs and we reassess existing tariffs on steel and aluminium.

-This was a good constructive meeting.
+This was a good, constructive meeting.

 Thank you, Donald.

-Well, thank you very much, uh Jean-Claude.
+Well, thank you very much, Jean-Claude.

-And I just want to conclude by saying this was a very big day for free and fair trade.
+I just want to conclude by saying this was a very big day for free and fair trade.

 Very big day indeed.